 UoS Master’s programme will be delivered through distance learning.
 Students under the HKUST Master’s programme will be guided by an academic advisor from HKUST and a local industry advisor from CLP or other related companies.
 Students would benefit most from this academic-industry collaboration for their career advancement.

+Enrollment is open now.
 For details, please visit the programme's website and download the leaflet.

 By working with a variety of education institutions, the CLP Power Academy aims to develop more engineering programmes to further raise industry standards and nurture the talent we need for Hong Kong’s sustainable development and growth.